dev-cafe/branching-model/index.md

   to `release/X.Y` and further to `master` by merging.
 - Important bugfixes in `master` can, if necessary, be ported to `release/X.Y` and `release/X.Y.Z` by _cherry picking_.

-## Lifetime of branches

-When a new **major** and/or **minor** release branch is created, support for previous versions can be dropped.
-Bugfixes to previous versions are only released if a suitable PR addresses them.

 ## Source of pull requests